kosail/dotfolio/README.md

 From here and on, I'll take special attention not just to density, but resolutions.

-### 2. Side Effects, Effect Handlers and the State API
+### 2. Side Effects, Effect Handlers, and the State API
 I think that this was one of the most important things that I learned by the end of this project.

 I had doubts since the beginning of this journey on how it could be possible to call normal code from Composables (as Composables can be rebuilt many times during their lifecycle.
 Thus, they call the code inside them many times), but I didn't think too much on it as long as it worked.
 In my last project it just worked, but in dotfolio... well, it could have not been possible with Effect Handlers.